COVID-19 vaccination clinical information

 - Contacting the COVID-19 Clinical Advisory Service on 1300 232 272

 Program Error reports also need to be reported to the to COVID-19 Vaccine Operations (VOC).

 AusVaxSafety is the national system for monitoring vaccine safety in Australia and will actively follow up people who receive a COVID-19 vaccine by sending them an SMS or email with a short survey that asks if they experienced an AEFI.

-surveillance by a QR Code system that is integrated with VaxTracker surveillance tool.
+SA Health vaccination clinics involved with active vaccine surveillance encourage participation via a QR Code system that is integrated with VaxTracker surveillance tool.

-Active vaccine safety surveillance clinic information
+Active vaccine safety surveillance clinic information:

 - Active Vaccine Safety Surveillance clinic information (PDF 175KB)